rks746/PitchStreet/README.md

 - (Weighted to prevent end-round sellouts that distort company valuation)

 ### 🥇 Best Startup (Pitchers)
-Decided by one of the following models:
+Decided by one of the following models: (to be decided by organizers)
 - **Stock Price Method** → Highest stock price wins
 - **Company Valuation Method** → Market cap (total shares × stock price)
 - **Hybrid Model** → Combines stock price, audience votes, and panel scores